polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 Whatever the above implies, is up to you to decide for yourself though.
 The access object really only has one restriction, which is that the value parts of each access object you create, must have a unique name - Otherwise deleting a single specified access object, would be impossible.
-You can of course create these names any ways you see fit of course.
+You can of course create these names any ways you see fit of course, including using randomly generated Guids as your IDs.
+And in fact, if you do not supply an explicit name, then a random GUID will be used, after having been converted into a string though.
+In fact, it is probably better to not supply an ID when creating a new access object, since this will ensure a randomly and unique GUID becomes its ID.

 ## Rolling your own authorization/authentication system